trinsic-id/v2-sdk/docs/reference/services/wallet-service.md

 ## Insert Item

-Trinsic supports the ability to insert verifiable credentials in a wallet simply using JSON data.
-The method below illustrate how that can be achieved.
+Trinsic supports the ability to insert verifiable credentials into a wallet simply using JSON data.

 === "Trinsic CLI"
     ```bash